heraclixus/Climate_GraphODE/src/plot/readme.md

 In `new_dataLoader.py`, the `split_data()` produces an output named `series_list` which will be the ground truth trajectories used to compute the loss (given mode `interpolation`).
 This true trajectory is of shape, `[#traj, #time, #feat]`, where `#traj = #graph * #node`.
 Later on, this `#traj` will be chunked into different batches.
 But the shape of the true trajectories will remain three dimensions.

 In the output, the trajectories have shape `[#sample, #traj, #time, #feat]`.
 This is because the variational encoder part computes a distribution for the hidden initial condition and the graph ODE would sample `#sample` initial conditions for each trajectory.
+In the implementation, `#sample=3` and we took the middle sample as the prediction when plotting.